ON THIS PAGE: You will learn about the different treatments doctors use for children with neuroblastoma. Use the menu to see other pages.

 Other treatment options.
 Difluoromethylornithine (DFMO), an inhibitor of a key downstream target of MYCN, ornithine decarboxylase (ODC), is also being tested in early-phase neuroblastoma clinical trials.
 Demethylating drugs such as decitabine (Dacogen) and histone deacetylase inhibitors, which are substances that can prevent a tumor from growing and spreading, are also being tested in children with neuroblastoma.

 The NANT Phase I Consortium has a number of open clinical trials testing new treatments for children with recurrent or refractory neuroblastoma.
 Several studies are testing combination therapy that includes biologic agents plus chemotherapy.

 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 When a child has a recurrent tumor, family members often experience emotions such as disbelief or fear.
 Families are encouraged to talk with the health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

-Hospice care is a type of palliative care for people who are expected to live less than 6 months.
-It is designed to provide the best possible quality of life for people who are near the end of life.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+Hospice care is designed to provide the best possible quality of life for people who are expected to live less than 6 months.
+Parent and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.